 - SEO - Google has announced that they will take site security into account when ranking websites on a search engine.
 When your school has SSL enabled on every page, it will rank higher on search engine results and be seen by more people.

-CAUTION: Teachable utilizes a wildcard SSL certificate, which is only valid for a single level of subdomains (e.g. schoolname.teachable.com).
-If you are using a multi-level domain (e.g. www.schoolname.teachable.com), then your school will display a 404 error message.
+CAUTION: When using a Teachable subdomain, SSL applies to one level of subdomains (e.g. schoolname.teachable.com).
+Adding a multi-level domain (e.g. www.schoolname.teachable.com) will display an error message.

 In some cases, you may notice browser warnings when visiting your site, or some of your content may not display properly.
 The usual reason for this is “mixed content”—in other words, your site is trying to load both HTTPS and HTTP content.
 For instance, you may have embedded an image or video from a non-SSL-enabled webpage.